rolodexter/rolodexter/literary_products/joes_notes/EXABITS_APPLICATION.md

 ![Compute Access](/images/COMPUTE_ACCESS.png)

 1. **[Financialization Frameworks for Tradeable Compute](/literary_products/joes_notes/TRADEABLE_COMPUTE.md)**: I propose developing comprehensive frameworks that transform compute resources into financial instruments, making them tradeable assets.
 This approach not only broadens liquidity and accessibility across the global compute economy but also generates new liquidity processes and opportunities.
-By establishing new access points, we can imagine possibilities for compute utilization that were previously unexplored.
-This aligns with Exabits' mission to democratize access to cutting-edge compute technologies and create a liquid market for these assets, enabling global participation in the AI-driven economy.

 2. **[SLA Modularization Framework for Universally Tradeable Compute](/literary_products/joes_notes/EXABITS_SLA_MODULE.md)**: I envision creating a modular framework for [Service Level Agreements (SLAs)](/literary_products/joes_notes/SLAs.md) that enables compute resources to be highly tradeable.
 This involves [standardizing SLA components](/literary_products/joes_notes/STANDARDIZING_SLAs.md) such as uptime guarantees and latency benchmarks, which can be tailored to specific workloads or enterprise needs.
-By algorithmically constructing financial instruments or derivatives based on market and exchange data, we can ensure that these instruments are as granular or basic as market demands dictate.
-This innovative approach will facilitate the seamless trading of tokenized compute resources on decentralized exchanges (DEXs) and centralized exchanges (CEXs), ensuring robust liquidity and dynamic pricing based on real-time supply-demand metrics.

 3. **[Balancing Near-term AI-enabled Insights with Long-term Goals](/literary_products/joes_notes/PATH_DEPENDENCE_PRIORITIZATION.md)**: It's crucial to distinguish between insights that can be achieved quickly with AI and those that require long-term investment.
 This balance will help us align immediate objectives with strategic, long-term goals.

-4. **[Tracking Digital Transformations and Big-data Generation Events](/literary_products/joes_notes/DIGITAL_TRANSFORMATIONS.md)**: Monitoring radical digital transformations and the subsequent big-data generation is essential for understanding and predicting compute demand.
+4. **[Digital Transformations and Big-data Generation Events](/literary_products/joes_notes/DIGITAL_TRANSFORMATIONS.md)**: Monitoring radical digital transformations and the subsequent big-data generation is essential for understanding and predicting compute demand.
 By doing so, we can better allocate resources and anticipate market needs.

 ## Capabilities